THIS WORLD LISTENS

 Our company came to a halt at the prompt of the captain’s boots, which were surprisingly noisy on sand.

 “Whitebeard!
 It’s good to see you!”
-Yellowbeard’s grin was wider than I had yet seen.
+The captain’s grin was wider than I had yet seen.
 “You’ve brought a heavy haul to New Nassau?”

 The tediously aged pirate smirked.
 “Of course I have.
 And so, I’ve heard, have you.”